c-harding/string-matching/Readme.md

 This project provides a command-line implementation of the naïve, Boyer-Moore-Horspool and Knuth-Morris-Pratt in Python, implemented as part of the University of Bristol’s Data Structures and Algorithms course.
-Each algorithm takes a pattern $P$ and a string $T$ to search for the pattern in, and returns the indices of matches.
+Each algorithm takes a pattern P and a string T to search for the pattern in, and returns the indices of matches.

 ## Naïve algorithm